t0re199/ARCHP_PROJECT/README.md

 Here-in C and Assembly source code can be found.
 Note that Assembly code is located under src/algorithm/sse and src/algorithm/avx.

 ## Provided Implementations ##
-For both 32 bit and 64 bit, the following implementations has been provided:
+For both 32 bit and 64 bit, the following implementations havd been provided:
 * C standard **SoftSvmPoly\[32|64\].c**;
 * SIMD optimization **SoftSvmPolySimd\[32|64\].c**;
 * SIMD + Cache-Blocking **SoftSvmPolyBlockWise\[32|64\].c**;